 - physical changes have been made to the property (e.g.: home construction, acreage change, etc.)

-- the occurrence of an Assessable Transfer of Interest (ATI) (e.g.: sale, Deed of Distribution, etc.)
+- the occurrence of an Assessable Transfer of Interest (ATI) (e.g.: sale, a change of use of agricultural real property which subjects it to the rollback tax, a conveyance by land contract, etc. )

 - a reassessment program is implemented.